 Before allowing your child to use the new equipment, it’s a good idea to test it out for yourself.
 Check that all knots are tied tightly and, finally, ensure the branch doesn’t bounce as you climb.

 For anyone wanting to while away the hours during lockdown, making a rope ladder is a fantastic option.
 Thanks to our easy ‘how-to’ guide, you’ll have it up-and-running in no time – and they’re a great way to get both you and the kids out into the garden and enjoying the sunshine.

-Both 12mm synthetic hemp rope and wooden rungs are in stock – and, despite the pandemic, can be delivered to your home address in just a few days.
+Both 12mm synthetic hemp rope and wooden rungs are in stock, and can be delivered to your address in just a few days.
 Alternatively, if you’re not keen on DIY, we also have a range of 5, 6 and 7 rung rope ladders in our Play is Fun! collection – all of which come pre-assembled and ready to use.